Cost-effective Vulnerability assessment

 $1495 seems like a low price.
 The XYZ firm charged us about 3 times that for our last vulnerability assessment.
 How do we know that your assessments are exhaustive and effective?

 UTMStack has been working hard with financial institutions in numerous parts of the world since 2016.
 During this time, it has gained an outstanding reputation as one of the main providers of consulting services for banks, hospitals, real estate, among others.
 That said, we are happy and able to provide you with a list of customers’ references should you ask for them.
 Our auditing personnel is made up of consummate professionals who have years of experience in the Healthcare, Banking, Transportation, real state and education industries.

 One of the features that sets us apart from other companies is the way in which we organize our IT auditing teams.
-We have had the privilege of constructing teams that consist of personal specialized in different areas of security.
+We have had the privilege of constructing teams that consist of personnel specialized in different areas of security.
 Our teams generally include experienced personnel in the management of complex network environments and personnel with a more traditional IT auditing experience, because they usually have a better insight into internal control systems and auditing practices.

 During the assessment services, you will work with one of our experienced IT technical auditors, which gives our firm the ability to thoroughly analyze the findings in our review in conjunction with your internal IT personnel or with your external network services provider.
 Furthermore, we also filter false positives or errors stemming from our automatized tools before providing you with the final report; which puts us ahead of the many other service providing firms that have the tendency to force the burden of filtering all the false positives onto your organizations’ security personnel.

 This service is designed to assess external vulnerabilities and offers coverage of up to 100 IP (internet Protocol) addresses owned or controlled by your organization.
 In order to implement this service, you must assign it to the IP addresses on which you want the tests to be performed.
 These will be performed using our automated testing solutions toolkit.